lasersonlab/zappy/README.md

 * **direct** - for eager in-memory processing
 * **spark** - for processing using Spark
 * **beam** - for processing using Beam or Google Dataflow
-* **executor** - for processing using Python's [concurrent.futures.Executor]
+* **executor** - for processing using Python's [concurrent.futures.Executor], of which [Pywren] is a notable implementation

 Beam currently only runs on Python 2.

-Hopefully the executor engine will make it possible to run on [Pywren] at some point.

 Full coverage of the `numpy.ndarray` interface is _not_ provided.
 Only enough has been implemented to support running parts of [Scanpy], as demonstrated in the [Single Cell Experiments] repo.

 ## Demo

+Take a look at the rendered [demo Jupyter notebook](demo.ipynb), or try it out yourself as follows.

 Create and activate a Python 3 virtualenv, and install the requirements: